 A Steinway & Sons Teacher and Educational Partner and two-time performer and arranger at Carnegie Hall, Gabriel Schillinger-Hyman is a New York City–based jazz pianist, composer, and storyteller.

-Known for performances that are both soulful and hard-hitting, Gabriel performs locally and tours — as far as Norway and Iceland — with NYC’s finest jazz artists including Christopher McBride (GRAMMY-winning alto), Lucas Pino (Dave Brubeck Artistic Director), Anthony Hervey (Michael Bublé), Erena Terakubo, Alexandra Ridout, Langston Hughes II, Tyreek McDole, Georgia Heers, and April Varner.
-He appears at household jazz venues including Ornithology, The Black Cat, Zinc Bar, The Django, Blues Alley, Nublu, and Libretto, and at renowned institutions like Carnegie Hall, Klavierhaus, the Met Museum, and the Cooper Hewitt Smithsonian Design Museum in New York.
+Known for performances that are both soulful and hard-hitting, Gabriel performs locally and tours — as far as Norway and Iceland — with NYC’s finest jazz artists including Christopher McBride (GRAMMY-winning alto), Lucas Pino (Dave Brubeck Artistic Director), Benny Benack III, Anthony Hervey (Michael Bublé), Erena Terakubo, Alexandra Ridout, Langston Hughes II, Tyreek McDole…etc, at household jazz venues and piano destinations across the country.

 Gabriel is recognized for combining jazz performance with storytelling, touring multiple multimedia projects across the country.
 Furthermore, his work as a musical director, composer, and performer with Bay Area collective FAMILY NOT A GROUP was recognized by KQED as THE BEST BAY AREA MUSIC OF 2023 and showcased at SFMOMA.